 If a cement plant acts as a co-incineration plant and incinerates waste, it is subject to strict emissions regulations.
 All waste burning plants have to meet at least the stringent emissions limit, monitoring, waste reception and treatment standards brought in under the Waste Incineration Directive (2000/76/EC), which has been recast into the Industrial Emissions Directive (2010/75/EU).

-To learn more about monitoring emissions, download our Guide to Emissions Monitoring.
+To learn more about monitoring emissions, download our Emissions Monitoring Handbook.

 The Waste Incineration Directive subjects co-incineration plants to the continuous measurement of for example hydrochloric acid (HCl), hydrogen fluoride (HF) and mercury (Hg).
 Measuring of total organic carbon (TOC) is also mandatory.